 You might think that concrete-filled, construction shots like this are “uncool”, and while they might not be the prettiest-looking thing in the world, it’s cool for potential renters to see the property come to life, so to speak.

 If possible and when safe, it can be great to get on-site and shoot videos and snap photos of the project slowly going up.
 You can brand it as a “Behind the Scenes” series for a fun campaign idea.

 Here are some in-progress shots we love:

-The most important thing you can do for a property that isn’t built yet is be consistent with your marketing efforts.
+The most important thing you can do for a property that isn’t built yet is to be consistent with your apartment marketing efforts.

 It’s not going to look perfect from the get-go, you’ll build that as you build your property.

-Get your property’s name out there, focus on expanding your website content, and start showing up on social media.
-This is the perfect stage for brand awareness and you can execute a marketing campaign even without beautiful imagery.
+Get your property’s name out there, focus on expanding your multifamily website content, and start showing up on social media.
+This is the perfect stage for brand awareness and you can execute an apartment marketing campaign even without beautiful imagery.